 Hot and smokey

 The three chiles in this recipe each strike different notes in building flavor.
 The rich and fruity guajillo, with a heat rating of mild-to-medium (2,000 to 5,000 Scoville heat units), brings a South-of-the-border sunniness.
 The ancho chile (dried poblano) delivers a seductive smokiness without much heat, coming in at 1,000 to 2,000 SHUs.
 Not to worry: the third chile, the chile de árbol, packs a powerful punch despite its diminutive size with a bright, clean heat of 15,000 to 30,000 SHUs.
 Experiment with different ratios of the above, or try additions of other dried chile peppers such as cascabels, native chiltepins, chipotles (dried jalapeños), pasillas, or even habaneros to devise your own unique blend.

-When making chili powder, I often double or triple the amounts, as it stores well in an airtight container (I use canning jars with lids and bands, as the chiles will stain plastic containers).
+When making chili powder for this deer chili recipe, I often double or triple the amounts, as it stores well in an airtight container (I use canning jars with lids and bands, as the chiles will stain plastic containers).
 The same goes for making bone broth—whether from venison, antelope, or beef bones—which I store in one-quart containers in the freezer until needed for a recipe or simply a restorative mug of bone broth.

 Cook’s Tip: Make both the chili powder and the bone broth days, or even weeks, ahead to cut down on same-day prep.
 As this is a low-fat chili, accompany it with a low-tannin wine such as a Spanish Tempranillo.